 Visit an ecumenical situation

 The 24-hour residential meeting is a key part of the training for Ecumenical Officers.
-In 2021 this has become an online course for which there is no charge.
+In 2022 this will be an online course for which there is no charge.

 Denominational Ecumenical Officers need to know how to process constitutions for Single Congregation LEPs and County Officers need to have an overview.
 We are working on the best way to deliver this help.